hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - API-based solution to secure users, data, and applications in the cloud and operate as a cloud-native CASB: <span style="color: #bb6600;">Cloudlock</span>
   - API-based broker that helps reduce compromises, application risks, and data breaches in an environment that is not on-premise: <span style="color: #bb6600;">Cloudlock</span>
   - a cloud access security broker function: <span style="color: #bb6600;">integrate with other cloud solutions via APIs and monitors and creates incidents based on events from the cloud solution</span>
-  - Cloudlock Apps Firewall to mitigate security concerns from an application perspective: <span style="color: #bb6600;">discover and control cloud apps<span style="color: #bb6600;"> that are connected to a company's corporate environment
+  - Cloudlock Apps Firewall to mitigate security concerns from an application perspective: <span style="color: #bb6600;">discover and control cloud apps</span> that are connected to a company's corporate environment
   - the function of Cisco Cloudlock for data security: <span style="color: #bb6600;">data loss prevention</span>
   - tool to protect sensitive data throughout the full environment when experiencing exfiltration of credit card numbers that are not being stored on-premise: <span style="color: #bb6600;">Cloudlock</span>
+  - product to use the Cisco cloud native CASB and cloud cybersecurity platform by implementing a solution that can be leveraged for securing the cloud users, data, and applications: <span style="color: #bb6600;">Cisco Cloudlock</span>
+  - solution to monitor traffic, create incidents based on events, and integrate with other cloud solutions via an API: <span style="color: #bb6600;">Cisco Cloudlock</span>

 - <mark style="background: #e0ffff;">Talos</mark>